 Where is the intersection of marketing and journalism?
 Did you aim to provide quality information to users or promote Google products?

 We wanted to ensure journalists could take full advantage of Google tools – everything from maps to search to trends data and more.
-We conducted hundreds of in-person trainings for journalists and created a self-guided learning portal.
+We conducted hundreds of in-person training for journalists and created a self-guided learning portal.

 We also wanted to illustrate the power of Google trends data in helping inform and guide stories.
 So we built out that effort under our data editor, Simon Rogers who now leads a global team to work with newsrooms all over the world.